ajisaisena/stream_ciphers/README.md

 # Stream Ciphers
 In this repository, you can find some implementations of stream ciphers, such as BBS.

-Please notice that this repository is still not complete.
-We now only implement BBS.
+We have completed this repository now.
+We implements:
+- BBS
+- RC4
+- ZUC